What We Do Not Understand About Cancer

 In 1761, Giovanni Morgagni of Padua was the first to do something that is now routine; he did autopsies to relate the patient’s illness to pathological findings after death.
 This research laid the foundation for scientific oncology, the study of cancer.
 A century later, the development of anesthesia allowed surgery to flourish, and classic cancer operations such as the radical mastectomy were developed.
+What we do not understand about cancer.

 By the middle of the 20th century, researchers found most of the things that caused cancer (carcinogens) cause genetic damage (mutations) that looked a lot like the mutations that could be inherited and could result in the same types of cancer if more mutations were introduced.
+This is one of many things we do not understand about cancer.

 1. The problem is now that doctors can’t always tell the difference between lethal cancers that need treating and non-lethal cancers that don’t.